-B. God may answer prayer above our expectations (Ephesians 3:20).
+- B. God may answer prayer above our expectations (Ephesians 3:20).

-Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us,

-C. God may answer prayer directly and immediately (Matthew 7:7-11).
+Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the - C. God may answer prayer directly and immediately (Matthew 7:7-11).